 There are a wide variety of activities available in Baton Rouge that will be suitable for everyone in the family!
 From water parks to our famous zoos, when you move into Afton Oaks Apartments you will have everything you need.
 Check out our list of places to visit in Baton Rouge to help plan your next weekend!

-11 FUN THINGS TO DO IN BATON ROUGE
+11 FUN PLACES TO GO IN BATON ROUGE

-For those hot Louisiana summer days, take a trip to Blue Bayou Water Park for a day of fun in the sun Perfect for the whole family.
-This water park has 20 attractions including a lazy river, behemoth bowl, wave pool, and many water slides like the Proslide Tornado.
+For those hot Louisiana summer days, take a trip to Blue Bayou Water Park for a day of fun in the sun.
+This water park has 20 attractions, including a lazy river, behemoth bowl, wave pool, and many water slides like the Proslide Tornado.
 Every year residents of Baton Rouge can expect a new addition to this rapidly growing water park, with the newest addition being “Mambo”.
 Home to five of the world's largest water slides, if you are looking for exciting things to do this summer, add Blue Bayou Water Park to the top of your list.

 Owned and operated by the Recreation and Park Commission of East Baton Rouge parish, the Baton Rouge Zoo is located a quick 15 minutes north of downtown.
 Spend the day touring the well-maintained facility and visiting all of the wondrous exhibits like the Otter Pond, Flamingo Cove & Realm of the Tiger!
 Open daily (except for major holidays), the Baton Rouge Zoo is the perfect place for all ages alike to spend a day connecting with wild animals.